 We present below our selected financial data.
 The statements of operations data for the years ended December 31, 2004, 2005 and 2006 and the balance sheet data as of December 31, 2005 and 2006 have been derived from our audited financial statements included elsewhere in this prospectus.
-The statements of operations data for the years ended December 31, 2002 and 2003 and the balance sheet data as of December 31, 2002, 2003 and 2004 have been derived from our audited financial statements not included in this prospectus.
-The statements of operations data for the three months ended March 31, 2006 and March 31, 2007 and the balance sheet data as of March 31, 2007 are derived from our interim unaudited financial statements included elsewhere in this prospectus.
-Past results of operations are not necessarily indicative of future results.
+The statements of operations data for the years ended December 31, 2002 and 2003 and the balance sheet data as of December 31, 2002, 2003 and 2004 have been derived from our audited financial statements included elsewhere in this prospectus.
+You should read this information together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited financial statements and related notes, each included elsewhere in this prospectus.